judovana/java25-change/README.md

 Java is renowned for its exceptional backward compatibility.
 Applications compiled decades ago can still run on modern Java runtimes, with no compromise in performance or security—thanks to Just-In-Time (JIT) compilation.

-The reverse is also possible: Java code can run on older JDKs if compiled with the `--release` flag.
+The reverse is also possible: Java code can run on older JDKs if compiled with the `--release` flag, which is a very common practice.

 This flexibility allows Fedora to ship packages built with different Java versions, all working seamlessly together.
 There is no need for version-specific package duplication.